Where does the Aubergine come from?

 Aubergines are believed to have originated in India and China, where they were cultivated for over 3000 years.
 There are many different varieties of aubergine, ranging in colour from white to black.
 The word “aubergine” is thought to be derived from the Arabic word for eggplant, which is al-badinjan.
 The Arabic word was then borrowed into Persian, and from there it entered into European languages.

 Eggplants were introduced to Spain in the 8th century by Arab traders.
 They were initially used as ornamental plants, but eventually found their way into European cuisine.

 Nowadays, eggplants are a common ingredient in many dishes from around the world, including ratatouille, moussaka, and baba ghanoush.

-- Salt, pepper, oregano, nutmeg, clove leaves (as needed)
+- 1 dash salt - pepper, oregano, nutmeg, clove leaves (as needed)

 - Start by seasoning the meat with spices.

 - Cut eggplants in half lengthways, and using a spoon, scoop the flesh from the eggplant halves, leaving a 1-centimetre border.
 Place the eggplant’s halves on a baking tray greased with olive oil.